 Feeling a little adventurous?
 Then head on down to one of Hong Kong’s favourite (and most daring) burger joints.
 Besides the usual beef burgers on offer (which are truly delicious), those in the know give Honbo’s HIGHLY-Instagrammable soft-shell burger and scallop burger a go.
 Here, timing is key, as Honbo fills up quickly at peak hours, and the place doesn’t do reservations.

-Insider Tip: A great option for vegans, be sure to check out their take on the Impossible Burger – a sustainable meatless alternative that tastes just like beef and has the foodie world buzzing.
+Insider’s Tip: A great option for vegans, be sure to check out their take on the Impossible Burger – a sustainable meatless alternative that tastes just like beef and has the foodie world buzzing.

-Address: 6-7 Sun Street, Wan Chai
+Address: 6-7 Sun Street, Wan Chai, Hong Kong

-Open From: 12 – 4 pm, 5 – 10 pm
+Opening Hours: 12 – 4 pm, 5 – 10 pm

 Not your typical burger restaurant, Little Bao brings a bit of local flavour to this list, serving up a selection of East-meets-West fillings in delicious, Hong-Kong-style baos – the fluffy white buns more often associated with dim sum.
-The brainchild of May Chow, Asia’s Best Female Chef 2017, this place offers a delicious, original and fun take on fusion cuisine, spicing things up with dishes such as a Szechuan Fried Chicken or Pork Belly Bao, Short Rib Pan Fried Dumplings and Truffle Fries, and mouth-watering ice-cream bao deserts.
+The brainchild of May Chow, Asia’s Best Female Chef 2017, this place offers a delicious, original and fun take on fusion cuisine, spicing things up with dishes such as a Szechuan Fried Chicken or Pork Belly Bao, Short Rib Pan Fried Dumplings and Truffle Fries, and mouth-watering ice-cream bao desserts.

-Open from: Mon – Fri: 6 – 11 pm, Sat: 12 – 4 pm, 6 – 11 pm, Sun: 12 – 4 pm, 6 – 10 pm
+Opening Hours: Mon – Fri: 6 – 11 pm, Sat: 12 – 4 pm, 6 – 11 pm, Sun: 12 – 4 pm, 6 – 10 pm

-Just browse through our guide to Hong Kong’s 6 Best Breakfast Spots.
-We’re sure to have something that catches your fancy.
+Hankering after something different?
+Our guide to Hong Kong’s 6 Best Breakfast Spots is sure to have something that catches your fancy.